The thread count secrets some brands aren't telling you - do they really matter?

 In Conclusion

 At London & Avalon, we keep things simple.
-We offer the best-selling Island Collection which is a 300 thread count percale weave - using individual long staple fibres of 100% Egyptian Cotton.
+We offer the best-selling Island Collection which is a 300 thread count percale weave - using individual long staple fibers of 100% Egyptian Cotton.
 No ifs, no buts.
 It gets better with each wash, and independent laundry engineers have guaranteed it will last in mint condition for 250-300 washes.
 That's not to say it won't last longer, but nearly 6 years of weekly bed changes and continuous use is not a bad start!

 If you prefer your bed linen to have a soft and silky (but not shiny) feel, choose our TC500 Heritage Collection.
-With the same guarantee of longevity, we reach this number but taking 2 sets of 250 individual long staple fibres and finely twisting them together to reach 500.
+With the same guarantee of longevity, we reach this number but taking 2 sets of 250 individual long staple fibers and finely twisting them together to reach 500.
 We can achieve this because of the quality of the fibres we use...no short weak yarns tied and twisted together here!

 So don't fall for the marketing myths, and companies who give you a choice of sheeting in 100, 200, 300, 400, 500, 1000 etc. Ask yourselves why they're doing that.
 Simplicity is good.